 N_iter is used to denote the tried parameters.

-Check documentation of RandomizedSearchCV present in the sklearn library here.
+Check the documentation of RandomizedSearchCV present in the sklearn library here.

 There are situations where we need to tag all the different processes that were done to prepare the data for the machine learning model.